adho08/shortcuts/README.md

 The .ahk file is written in AutoHotKey v2.
 This file will be compiled into a .exe file.
 It is recommended to place the compiled ahk script/.exe file in this path: "C:\Users\adhos\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" where all the files will be executed at the startup of the computer.
+Once the ahk script is executed, it will run until it is terminated.

 The following hotkeys are provided:
 ...